 Protecting God’s Children: Frequently Asked Questions

-by a Brother of the Christians Schools and/or Lay Employee of the District of Eastern North America
+by a Brother of the Christian Schools and/or Lay Employee of the District of Eastern North America

 Examples include, but are not limited to: pressure to engage in a romantic or intimate relationship; unwelcome touching, kissing, hugging; inappropriate remarks about a person’s gender, gender expression, or sexual orientation; inappropriate sexual innuendo or humor; unnecessary or unwelcome references to parts of the body; and pressure for or forced sexual activities.